cornelRaiu/search-analytics/readme.txt

 Yes.
 You can visit the plugin's [Trello Board](https://trello.com/b/MvIWInjW).
 This should give you an overview on my plans regarding this plugin.

-= Where can I make feature requests? =
+= Where can I make feature requests or report bugs? =

-For now, you can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics).
-I will be adding a feature request/voting system to my website soon so everything will be kept in there.
+You can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [Search Analytics](https://github.com/cornelRaiu/search-analytics).

 == Changelog ==
 = 1.3.5 =